serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

 ----

-Another reading of ODR
+Another Reading of ODR
 ======================

 1. Pick any of the defined symbol
-2. normal linkage is stronger than weak linkage
+2. Normal linkage is stronger than weak linkage

 .. code:: sh